-Organizational Chart Diagram

 An Organization Chart Diagram is a useful tool to show the structural and organizational relationship between stakeholders and to understand reporting lines in an enterprise or department.

-Learn More: Organizational Chart Diagram

-Relationship Matrix

 A Relationship Matrix can be used to present a number of views of the stakeholders.
-The matrix is a spreadsheet like view that is often more appealing to many managers and non-technical audiences.
-Any number of matrices can be created that relate stakeholders to other models elements including other stakeholders.
+The matrix is a spreadsheet view that is often more appealing to many managers and non-technical audiences.
+Any number of matrices can be created that relate stakeholders to other model elements, including other stakeholders.

-Learn More: Relationship Matrix

 Stakeholders x Stakeholders Matrix

 Stakeholders x Solutions Matrix

-Requirements Diagram

 The Requirements diagram is useful for showing the relationship between stakeholders and their Requirements and allowing communication about the way the Requirements are managed.
 Diagrams that display traces between the Requirement and the solution Components will also be important for ensuring that the stakeholders understand how their problems or opportunities are being solved.

-Learn More: Requirements Diagram

-Specification Manager

 The Specification Manager is a useful tool for working with lists inside Enterprise Architect which makes it the perfect tool for working with lists of stakeholders and personas.

-Learn More: Specification Manager